eduvpn/documentation/SECURITY.md

 #### Recovery

-In order to recover, the entire CA needs to be regenerated including all client and server certificates.
+In order to recover, the entire CA needs to be thrown away and recreated, including all client and server certificates.

 ### Compromised ISP